 In our last post, we deep dove the 7 winning sites that Authority Hacker shared.
 For this post, lets deep dive the analysis performed by Cyrus Shepard.
 It has some amazing takeaways.

-If you missed it, we’re talking about the fascinating study by Cyrus Shepard on the impact of last year’s Google updates on websites.
+If you missed it, we’re talking about the fascinating study by Cyrus Shepard on the impact of last year’s Google’s 2023 Core Updates.
 This comprehensive analysis of 50 sites, both winners and losers, post-update is really insightful.
 And while we’re in the middle of this March Core Update (and hopefully NOT making any major changes yet), this study can show us a lot about where Google is headed.

 Read it.
 But, here are my highlights.

-The study sheds light on several on-page factors correlated with sites that either gained or lost significant traffic due to Google’s updates throughout 2023.
+The study sheds light on several on-page factors correlated with sites that either gained or lost significant traffic due to Google’s updates throughout 2023 and 2024.
 Here are the critical takeaways:

 There are many other points Cyrus found, so I encourage you to read the entire study.
 If you’re a nerd like me, you’ll enjoy seeing WHICH factors had the highest correlation.